lmorg/murex/builtins/core/httpclient/README.md

 # Builtins: `httpclient`

 Useful HTTP functions.
-You can disable if you're only likely to use `curl` and `wget`.
+This is a dependency for other functions within _murex_